 With a Vertiflex implant, people may begin gradually increasing their walking time (while avoiding strenuous activity for six weeks).
 The pain-relieving effects of the implant may be noticeable within one week, with symptoms improving gradually in the weeks and months following the procedure.
 For best results, patients must follow their doctor’s treatment plan, which may include physical therapy.

-To learn more about this treatment and whether it may be right for you, call American Pain Consortium or contact us online.
+To learn more about the Vertiflex Superion Implant and whether it may be right treatment for you, call American Pain Consortium or contact us online.

 We aim to exceed expectations in all of our services.
 Quality is at the center of all of our work.
 Our team members complete their jobs with accuracy and care, no matter the size of the task.